gambitier/gambitier.github.io/_posts/2026-02-15-understanding-goroutine-leaks.md

 ---
-title: Understanding Goroutine Leaks in Go
+title: Goroutine Leaks in Go: Why They Happen and How to Prevent Them
 date: 2026-02-15
 categories: [Go, Concurrency]
 tags: [golang, concurrency, debugging]